Welcome to the 2025 Chicago Bird Photography Contest!

 Reception

 Following judgement, all of the winning and runners-ups photos submissions will be printed, framed, and put on display in the Ford-Calumet Environmental Center at Big Marsh Park.
-A public opening reception and celebration will take place at the center in October.
+A public opening reception and celebration will take place at the center on October 11.
 Event details coming soon!

 Help and Further Questions